githuj/docs/runtimes.md

 <a name="supervision"></a>
 ### Supervision

 Kraken handles all faults transparently, applying one of the strategies described in [supervision and monitoring](/docs/{{version}}/supervision) for each incoming failure.
 There are two layers of supervision system.
 The first, one called *local supervisor* allows each of your containers to fix its own problems.
-If local supervision system is not able to solve the problem that occurred, it is able to delegate the issue to *remote supervisor*, which then will decide what two do.
+If local supervision system is not able to solve the problem that occurred, it is able to delegate the issue to *remote supervisor*, which then will decide what to do.
 Local supervisor is defined in the container's own memory while remote supervisor is a supervisor existing in the parent container.

 > {notice} It is recommended to read more about how Kraken implements supervision system in its's separate [supervision article](/docs/{{version}}/supervision).